Karagul/StockViewer/README.md

 ### Prerequisites

-StockViewer needs the latest version of R and Rstudio in order to run.
-Also, the following R packages are needed:
+StockViewer needs the latest version of R and Rstudio in order to run properly.
+Also, the following R packages are needed (also updated to their latest versions):

 ```
 xts